CDCgov/rsv-forecast-hub/model-metadata/README.md

 ### `ensemble_of_hub_models`

-A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submitted to the COVID-19 Forecast Hub.
+A boolean value (`true` or `false`) that indicates whether a model is an ensemble specifically of other models submitted to the RSV Forecast Hub.

-## Optional fields
+## Optional Fields

 The following metadata fields are optional, but encouraged.

 ### `model_version`

 An identifier of the version of the model.
 We recommend [semantic versioning](https://semver.org/) style: `X.Y` or `X.Y.Z`, so `1.2` for version 1.2.

 ### `website_url`